crabmusket/t3d-bones/README.markdown

     rm -rf myAwesomeGame/.git

+And if you don't want the tutorials, it might be a good idea to remove them as well:

+    rm -rf myAwesomeGame/tutorials

 In the interests of keeping the repository small and focused on the scripts, there are no binary files included.
 You can either copy them from your main T3D installation, or download [Empty.dll][] and [Empty.exe][] from my DropBox account.
 And you're ready to go!